cabforum/smime/SBR.md

 ### 4.2.1 Performing identification and authentication functions
-Applicant information SHALL include, but not be limited to, at least one rfc822Name email address to be included in the Certificate's subjectAltName extension.
+Applicant information SHALL include, but not be limited to, at least one `rfc822Name` or one `otherName` of type `id-on-SmtpUTF8Mailbox` to be included in the Certificate's `subjectAltName` extension.

 [Section 6.3.2](#632-certificate-operational-periods-and-key-pair-usage-periods) limits the validity period of Subscriber Certificates.
 The CA MAY use the documents and data provided in [Section 3.2](#323-authentication-of-individual-identity) to verify certificate information, or may reuse previous validations themselves, provided that the CA obtained the data or document from a source specified under [Section 3.2](#323-authentication-of-individual-identity).
 For methods validating the control of a mail server, any reused data, document, or completed validation MUST be obtained no more than 398 days prior to issuing the Certificate.
 For methods validating the control of a mailbox, any reused data, document, or completed validation MUST be obtained no more than 31 days prior to issuing the Certificate.